 Mary Toews (MSc, co-advised with Francis Juanes, University of Victoria, defended September 2016.
-Thesis title: Managing human footprint with respect to its effects on large mammals: Implications of spatial scale, divergent responses and ecological thresholds).
+Thesis: Managing human footprint with respect to its effects on large mammals: Implications of spatial scale, divergent responses and ecological thresholds).

 Hannah Britton-Foster (BSc Honours, University of Victoria, defended April 2015.
-Thesis title: Influences of industrial land use features on small-scale movements of an expanding white-tailed deer population).
+Thesis: Influences of industrial land use features on small-scale movements of an expanding white-tailed deer population).

 Biology of important bird and mammal species resident in forested regions, with particular emphasis on the influences of silvicultural and logging practices.

 Eyes in the Wild: A short film on our camera trap research from the Beaty Biodiversity Museum